-14. Other
+13. Other

-EWSETA is committed to funding innovative projects (including innovative competitions and other interventions) on skills development in the water and energy sector in line with national imperatives and EWSETA Strategy.
+EWSETA is committed to funding innovative projects (including innovative competitions, immersive experiences, exposure opportunities and other interventions) on skills development in the water and energy sector in line with national imperatives and EWSETA Strategy.
+In line with its mandate to capacitate TVET colleges, EWSETA also funds the placement of TVET lecturers at workplaces to gain exposure to latest technologies and trends.

-EWSETA also funds qualification and curriculum development (new qualifications by qualification types; Qualification upgrade; Curriculum development; Building or strengthening AQPs for QCTO).
+EWSETA also funds qualification and curriculum development (new qualifications by qualification types; Qualification upgrade; Curriculum development; Building or strengthening Assessment Quality Partners for QCTO).